 - Team: If you’ve created teams in your workspace, you can directly add the user to one of them.
 We will go deeper into teams in a while.

 - Projects: You can select which projects the new user will be added automatically to (with default read-only permissions).

-You can create a new team by clicking on the button “Create team” on the left panel.
-You can also drag and drop users to move them from one team to another.
-You can also update the name of a team or even delete it using the buttons located on the right side of the team header.
-If you delete a team that has members, they are reassigned to the “No team” section.
-You also have an “Inactive” section that displays the users that were part of the organization but were pushed out.
+You can create a new team by clicking on the button Create team on the Users and teams panel.
+You can also drag and drop users to move them from one team to another, and update the name of a team or even delete it using the ellipsis button located on the right side of the team item.
+If you delete a team that has members, they will be reassigned to the No team section.
+You also have an Inactive section that displays the users that were part of the workspace but were pushed out.